30 Shopping Hacks to Save Money at the Grocery Store

 Coupons are a great way to save money at the grocery store—but geez, the process of finding and organizing them is a little bit too annoying for many of us.
-Who has time to find a coupon that matches every item on your list, let alone figure out all the restrictions, double deals, expiration dates and more?
+Who has time to find a coupon that matches every item on your list, let alone figure out all the restrictions, double deals, expiration dates, and more?
 If you do, we bow down to your patience.

 Shop the Farm

 If fresh fruits and veggies are a staple of your diet (they should be!), then you know how they can really add up on your grocery bills.
 Skipping the produce section and heading to your local farmers' market instead is a great way to get the produce you need.
 Lola Berry, the author of The Happy Cookbook, says that farmers' markets are a cheaper way to get the freshest produce.
 "Plus, you're supporting the local economy!" she reminds us.
-In our opinion, these are the 15 Things You Should Only Buy at the Farmer's Market.

 If you have a roommate (not someone you share a bank account with), go shopping with them.
 Berry says this is a money saver because you can share things like fresh herbs that are expensive (and now you're getting half off by splitting) and prevents waste.

 It can be tiresome every time you go to check out at the grocery store and the cashier gives you the hard sell on joining the store's loyalty program.
 But according to Ken Immer, CCHE and President & Chief Culinary Officer of Culinary Health Solutions, it's worth taking those few extra minutes to join because all you'll have to do after that is swipe your card (or enter your phone number) for savings only available to members.
 Plus, it's kinda fun to see your loyalty points add up, too!

 Eat the Budget Breakfast of Champions